Category Archive: Uncategorized

 Today, 1 in 3 service calls results in a truck roll (i.e. the most expensive way of servicing customers – costs can be $2500+).
 Of those, 1 in 4 results in multiple visits.
 This is not sustainable, especially given the current economic climate.
 Instead of resorting to a costly dispatch/truck roll every time, service teams are better off resolving the issue through remote resolution, virtual assistance, self-service, etc.

 For example, could you have a virtual agent (like a bot) point the customer to the right knowledge base article or some self-solve instruction to be able to fix it?
-Or, even better, before the product breaks down, could you proactively alert the customer to interact with the device, machine, or whatever product that they’re working with, and provide step-by-step instructions to the customer in the most intuitive manner so that they could avoid downtime altogether?
+Or, even better, before the product breaks down, could you proactively alert the customer to interact with the device, machine, or whatever product they’re working with, and provide step-by-step instructions to the customer in the most intuitive manner so that they could avoid downtime altogether?

 How are Your Peers Solving the Skills Gap?
 Join Aquant’s Service Leaders Spring Break to Find Out